soniajoseph/soniajoseph/_posts/2019-06-31-deep-learning-models-prefrontal-cortex.md

 ---
-title: "Deep Learning Models for the Prefontal Cortex in Object Recognition: A Hypothetical Proposal"
+title: "Deep Learning Models for the Prefontal Cortex in Object Recognition"
 excerpt: A hypothetical proposal for using the goal-driven neural network paradigm by Yamins and DiCarlo to model object categorization in the ventral stream.
 categories: [computational neuroscience]
 tags: [notes, computational neuroscience, neuroscience, neural dynamics, deep learning, resources]